sergej-s/react-cards-plugin/README.md

-# React Cards Plugin - test task
+# React Cards Plugin - test assignment

 jQuery plugin with React component inside.
 Two days.
 Tested mostly in Chrome. jQuery plugin takes list of cards info, composes a data object and provides it into a react component, which renders cards layout according the data.